CG-47 Ticonderoga-class Modernization

 With all policy and procedure, technology, and maintenance initiatives implemented, crew reductions enabled by the decrease in workload were 44 enlisted personnel and 4 officers The Smart Ship Project demonstrated that shipboard workload reductions are possible while maintaining combat readiness and safety with significant net positive return on investment.
 Expenditures on available technology and implementation of policy and procedure changes make crew size reductions achievable.
 The required expenditures for such changes are offset by large potential savings, both shipboard and ashore, and in operations and maintenance costs aboard ship.
 Technology, taken as a single package as installed in YORKTOWN, returns the investment in seventeen years.
 However, some of the individual technologies demonstrate a more positive return-on-investment.

-CG modernization begins in FY 2006.
-The first ship scheduled to undergo modernization is USS Cape St. George (CG 71).
-The remaining 21 baseline 2, 3 and 4 cruisers have varying capabilities.
-The cruiser conversion program will result in all 22 ships having a common warfighting baseline.
+CG modernization began in FY 2006.
+The first ship scheduled to undergo modernization was USS Cape St. George (CG 71).
+The remaining 21 baseline 2, 3 and 4 cruisers had varying capabilities.
+The cruiser conversion program would result in all 22 ships having a common warfighting baseline.
 Improvements include quality of life initiatives, better weapon systems, SmartShip upgrades, remote monitoring capabilities, force protection upgrades, optimal manning, open architecture, and many other improvements.
+The FY2015 budget request includes money to lay up some cruisers, placing 11 cruisers on reduced operating status.
+They would be in the yard, but they won't be manned.
+They won't be operational, but they would be modernized and their life would be extended.
+So later on, as the cruisers that remain operating get old or need to introduce new modernizations, the Navy could swap one out and take from the yards and put it in service.
+It allows the Navy to keep a very capable ship longer, and it makes certain it's modern enough.